laravel/lumen-docs/queues.md

 #### Database

-In order to use the `database` queue driver, you will need database tables to hold the jobs and failures:
+In order to use the `database` queue driver, you will need database tables to hold the jobs and failures.
+Run `php artisan queue:table` to generate migration for `jobs` table and `php artisan queue:failed-table` to generate `failed-jobs` table respectively.

     Schema::create('jobs', function (Blueprint $table) {
         $table->bigIncrements('id');